- Distance from New York City: 49 miles

 View a printable list of all sights, restaurants, entertainment, and hotels from this itinerary.
 View

-1.Just an hour outside of Washington DC, you'll find a riverside paradise at Tarara winery, where the tasting room is banked by country gardens.
-Take in the sights with a first sip of their top-selling white, an alluring fruity blend of varietals.
+1Just an hour outside of Washington, D.C., you'll find a riverside paradise at Tarara winery, where the tasting room is banked by country gardens.
+Take in the sights with a sip of their top-selling white, an alluring fruity blend of varietals.

-1.Pick up some coffee and homemade pastries from the Tuscarora Mill spinoff South Street Under, as well as a spread of handmade antipasti and sandwiches to go from Galletta's, before setting off through Loudoun County's horse and grape country.
+1Pick up coffee and homemade pastries from the Tuscarora Mill spinoff South Street Under.
+This is also a great spot to stock up on picnic supplies like wild rice and pecan salad and upmarket deli sandwiches (tarragon chicken salad, turkey with shallot mayo) before setting off through Loudoun County's horse and grape country.

-6.Dining at the Inn at Little Washington is a life-changing experience for many a foodie, thanks to the stellar service and multi-course delights dished out by legendary chef Patrick O'Connell.
-If you can nail down a reservation here in advance, set aside several hours and about $350/person as a minimum; but don't try to stop by without a table already booked.
+6Dining at The Inn at Little Washington is a life-changing experience for foodies, thanks to the stellar service and multi-course delights dished out by legendary chef Patrick O'Connell.
+If you can nail down a reservation here in advance, set aside several hours and about $350 per person as a minimum.
+But don't try to stop by without a table already booked.

-7.If you're shut out at the inn, don't despair—continue on to Winchester for a brief break from the vino with a cold beer and a creamy bite of the inventive fried avocado roll at Awabi Sushi, located on the highly strollable downtown promenade of Old Town.
+7If you're shut out at the inn, don't despair—continue on to Winchester for a brief break from the vino with a cold beer and a creamy bite of the inventive fried avocado roll at Awabi Sushi (111 S. Loudoun St.; 540-686-7432), located on the highly strollable downtown promenade of Old Town.

 Where to Stay

-It's closer to the far-flung Little Washington than the wineries of Delaplane and Leesburg, but the Fountain Hall Bed and Breakfast (rooms from $125/night) is worth the extra driving for the welcoming ambience—flowers and dessert packages can be added onto rooms, and the parlor offers games as well as books to borrow.
+It's closer to the far-flung Little Washington than the wineries of Delaplane and Leesburg, but the Fountain Hall Bed & Breakfast (rooms from $145/night) is worth the extra driving for the welcoming ambience—flowers and dessert packages can be added onto rooms, and the parlor offers games as well as books to borrow.

-A more stately taste of the Old Dominion's riding culture comes courtesy of the Red Fox Inn (rooms from $235/night), where antique four-poster beds fit in perfectly at this 1728-built property.
+A more stately taste of the Old Dominion's riding culture comes courtesy of The Red Fox Inn and Tavern (rooms from $235/night), where antique four-poster beds fit in perfectly at this 1728-built property.

 When to Go